ZhenyingZhu/StudyNotes/ASP.md

 `input` has type.
 The special type is `submit`.

 Browser is trying its best to get what to display.
-It won't throw parsing error.
+It won't throw parsing errors.

 ### CSS Basics